 Animals of Compassion ranch:

-Name, breed (known or guess), year born, year coming home:
+Name, breed 7 year born (known or guess), year came home:

 1. Star aka Star of the Bar, Quarter Horse: 2003, sold at auction, needed permanent home.
 DDD 2007